j4zzcat/viewport/README.md

 By default, RTSP(S) streams are transcoded to HTTP Live Stream (HLS) format (see [settings.toml](src/viewport/resource/settings.toml)).
 This format provides a reasonable balance between CPU consumption and latency.
 However, in situations where better latency is required, the transcoded format can be set individually per RTSP stream.
-Note that UNIFI streams are always transcoded to Fragmented MP4 (fMP4).

-The following will transcode the given RTSPS stream to MPEG-TS which has the lowest latency (and high CPU consumption):
+The following will transcode the given RTSPS stream to MPEG-TS which has a lower latency than HLS (and higher CPU consumption):
 ```bash
 docker run -it --rm --network host --mount type=tmpfs,destination=/ramfs,tmpfs-mode=1777 \